Mikejo5000/vsts-docs-pr/docs/report/analytics/data-model-analytics-service.md

 ##Relationships

 Entities can be combined using relationships to compute more complex query results.
 Within an OData query relationships can be followed using navigation properties in the expand, filter, or groupby statements.
-Entity relationships are also exposed as foreign keys so that external tools can join entities

 Some navigation properties result in a single entity, while others result in sets of entities.
 In the following diagram, entities and their navigation properties are shown.
 For clarity, some derivitive entities and relationships have been omitted.

 ![Analytics Service Data Model](_img/datamodel.png)

+##Relationship Keys

+ Entity relationships are also exposed as foreign keys so that external tools can implement joins.
+These fields have the suffix "SK", and are either integer or GUID data types.
+Date properties will have corresponding integer date key properties that use the following format: YYYYMMDD

+##Attributes and Measures

+Data entites contain attribute fields that can be used to filter and summarize query results...

 ##Related notes